mattiagiupponi/mattiagiupponi/README.md

 👋 Hi, I’m @mattiagiupponi

-🌱 I’m currently a Software Engineer [@geosolutions-it](https://github.com/geosolutions-it), as a Python/Django Developer
+🌱 I’m currently a Software Engineer [@geosolutions-it](https://github.com/geosolutions-it), as a 🐍 Python/Django Developer

 📫 How to reach me:
 - linkedin: https://www.linkedin.com/in/mattia-giupponi-developer/

+:octocat: skills:

+- Python
+- Flask,
+- Django (2.2 & 3.2)
+- Hug

 <!---
 mattiagiupponi/mattiagiupponi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.